parthian-sterlet/mcot-kernel/readme.md

 |1          |Partner     | 0.959810  | 18.60      | 1403       | 7543        | 3.94E-04     | 1575      | 4002535         |

-* __File <out_pval>, the summary for statistical significances for all pairs of anchor-partner motifs__ represents the calculation results for different potential CE variants: a homotypic CE (Partner Number 0),  one or several heterotypic CE(s) (Partner Numbers 1,2...).
-Any - any co-occurrence of the motifs, Full - full overlap, Part - partial overlap, Over - Partial or Full overlap, Spac - spacer.
-The list contains (a) for each pair of motifs five p-values (Pv) of CE enrichment in five computation flows; (b) for each heterotypic pair the p-value for similarity of the anchor and the partner motifs.
+* __File <out_pval>, the summary for statistical significances for all pairs of anchor-partner motifs__ represents the calculation results for different potential CE variants: a homotypic CE (# Motif = Anchor) and  one/several heterotypic CE(s) (Partner 1, Partner 2, etc.) for five computation flows (Full/Partial overlap, Overlap, Spacer and Any).

-The first block of output data represents the significances of CEs for five computation flows and estimates of similarity between two participants of CE.
+The first block of output data for each pair of motifs represents (a) five P-values of CE enrichment in five computation flows; (b) for each heterotypic pair three P-value for similarity between Anchor and Partner motifs.

+__TODO__
 Example: